-universal Church,50 reveals immediately its extensive nature, which of itself limits the areas left to episcopal discretion.
+universal Church.so reveals immediately its extensive nature, which of itself limits the areas left to episcopal discretion.

 The 1917 code relates the bishop's dispensing power to his legislative power.
-Canon 80 defines a dispensation as a relaxation of the law in a special case and declares that the lawgiver, his successor or his superior are able to relax the law.51 The Roman Pontiff, therefore, is able to dispense from all laws, including diocesan laws, because he is the residential bishop's superior.
+Canon 80 defines a dispensation as a relaxation of the law in a special case and declares that the lawgiver, his successor or his superior are able to relax the law.si The Roman Pontiff, therefore, is able to dispense from all laws, including diocesan laws, because he is the residential bishop's superior.
 The diocesan bishop may relax the obligations imposed by diocesan laws.

 Canon 81 deals with the diocesan bishop's power to dispense from the general law of the Church: he can do so only with specific authorization.
 The necessary delegation can come from the law itself or from a special faculty.
 Canon 1245 is an example of the law granting such a faculty.
 It delegates to local ordinaries the faculty to dispense a large number of people, even the whole diocese, from the observance of the laws governing fast and abstinence.
-The quinquennial faculties are special faculties given for a five-year period to ordinaries by the Apostolic See empowering them to dispense from specific laws otherwise reserved to the Holy See.52 Canon 81 also sets forth three conditions to be met simultaneously before ordinaries can dispense from the general law in extraordinary circumstances: recourse to the Holy See is difficult, delay would cause grave harm and the matter is one from which the Holy See is accustomed to dispense.

-50 The code refers to rescripts and privileges as legislative documents.
+The quinquennial faculties are special faculties given for a five-year period to ordinaries by the Apostolic See empowering them to dispense from specific so The code refers to rescripts and privileges as legislative documents.
 Morrisey lists other legislative documents, such as apostolic constitutions, motu proprios, decrees and instructions, in The Canonical Significance of Papal and Curial Pronouncements (Washington: Canon Law Society of America, 1974).

-51 "Dispensatio, seu legis in casu speciali relaxatio, concedi potest a conditore legis, ab eius successore vel Superiore, nec non ab illo cui iidem facultatem dispensandi concesserint."
+&lt;sup>51 "Dispensafio, seu legis in casu speciali relaxatio, concedi potest a conditore legis, ab eius successore vel Superiore, nee non ab illo cui iidem facultatem dispensandi concesserint."